Nastel/tnt4j-streams/README.md

 value - `-1` meaning `NEVER`.
 (Optional, can be OR'ed with `PingLogActivityDelay`.
 * `PingLogActivityDelay` - defines repetitive interval in seconds between "ping" log entries with stream statistics.
 Default value - `-1` meaning `NEVER`.
 (Optional, can be OR'ed with `PingLogActivityCount`.
+* Set of user defined stream context properties.
+To define stream context property add `ctx:` prefix to property name.
+These properties are not used directly by stream itself, but can be used in stream bound parsers configuration over dynamic locators or variable expressions to enrich parsing context.
+(Optional)

     sample:
 ```xml